sdc-china/IDA-doc/_posts/2018-11-16-references-install-ida-by-argocd.md

 ### Example of cloud-sql-proxy.yaml which enable the sidecar container in IDA deployment.

 ```
-apiVersion: apps/v1
-kind: Deployment
-metadata:
-  name: idaweb-helm-ida-web
-spec:
-  template:
-    spec:
-      containers:
+- op: "add"
+  path: "/spec/template/spec/containers/0"
+  value:
-        - name: cloud-sql-proxy
+    name: cloud-sql-proxy
     # It is recommended to use the latest version of the Cloud SQL proxy
     # Make sure to update on a regular schedule!
     image: nexus3.systems.uk.hsbc:18080/com/hsbc/group/itid/es/safe/cloud-sql-proxy:2.11.0
     imagePullPolicy: IfNotPresent
     args:
       # If connecting from a VPC-native GKE cluster, you can use the
       # following flag to have the proxy connect over private IP
       - "--private-ip"
       # Replace DB_PORT with the port the proxy should listen on
       - "--port=5432"
       - "xxx"
       - "--auto-iam-authn"
     ports:
     - name: tcp-db
       containerPort: 5432
     securityContext:
       allowPrivilegeEscalation: false
       readOnlyRootFilesystem: true
       capabilities:
         drop:
         - all
       runAsNonRoot: true
       runAsUser: 1000
     resources:
       limits:
         cpu: 1
         memory: 1Gi
       requests:
         memory: 256Mi
         cpu: 100m
 ```

 ## Selenium Installation